Nigerian leader: Islamic extremists are now using drones

 #ReadLocal

-Nigeria's military has armed drones as the United States and others increasingly use them in West Africa's fight against groups linked to al-Qaida and IS.
+Nigeria's military has its own, armed drones, as the United States and others and others increasingly use them in West Africa's fight against groups linked to al-Qaida and IS.

+Extremist organizations have been quickly adopting the use of drones.
+The Islamic State group in Syria and Iraq last year was found to have a formal drone unit, and Houthi rebels in Yemen have used a drone to strike a Saudi warship, according to the New America project.

+The assassination attempt against Venezuelan President Nicolas Maduro in August, when two drones loaded with explosives exploded during his speech, set off another round of global fears about the threat of drones in enemy hands.

 Comments